-- F. All courses, exclusive of Anthropology 501, contributing to the fulfillment of the MA degree must be taken for a letter grade.
+- F. Two general core seminars are required for all new students, Anth 203 Race, Racism and Anti-racism in Anthropology and Anth 205, Ethics and the Profession of Anthropology. - G. All courses, exclusive of Anthropology 501, contributing to the fulfillment of the MA degree must be taken for a letter grade.
 Graduate students must maintain a B or better grade in all courses that are to be counted towards a degree.
 Poor performance in course work may result in termination from the program.
 It has been the department's experience that the accumulation of incomplete grades can lead to insurmountable difficulties, even for able and promising students.
 Financial aid and teaching assistantships will not be granted to students with more than one incomplete grade.
 Extensions of incomplete grades beyond the usual one-quarter time limit will not normally be allowed, and all incomplete work must be submitted for final evaluation no later than 6 weeks into the next quarter.
-In the event of an incomplete grade, it is the responsibility of the student to contact the faulty member of the course in which the student accumulated an incomplete grade, and ascertain the remaining requirements to be discharged. - G. At the beginning of each quarter, students must have their advisor sign their Quarterly Course List Approval form and submit it to the Graduate Program Assistant.
+In the event of an incomplete grade, it is the responsibility of the student to contact the faulty member of the course in which the student accumulated an incomplete grade, and ascertain the remaining requirements to be discharged. - H. At the beginning of each quarter, students must have their advisor sign their Quarterly Course List Approval form and submit it to the Graduate Program Coordinator.
 Students are strongly advised to consult with their advisor well in advance of the beginning of each quarter, and to plan their courses with the MA requirements in mind.